pipeops-dev/pipeops-docs/docs/Integrations/aws-on-pipeops.md

 ![PipeOps Cloud Integration Tab](https://pub-950943fa1bc54978bed46ef104f9d81a.r2.dev/PipeOpsCloudIntegrationTab.png)

-2. Click on the AWS button among the list of cloud providers shown.
+2. Select AWS from the list of cloud providers shown and click the "Connect" button.

 ![PipeOps Cloud Providers List](https://pub-950943fa1bc54978bed46ef104f9d81a.r2.dev/PipeOpsConnectCloudProviderList.png)

 3. On the "Connect AWS" screen, you can provide an optional name to identify your AWS account.
-The optional field is useful in scenarios when you want to connect more than one(1) AWS account on PipeOps.
+The optional field is useful in scenarios where you want to connect more than one(1) AWS account on PipeOps.

 ![PipeOps AWS Connection screen](https://pub-950943fa1bc54978bed46ef104f9d81a.r2.dev/PipeOpsAWSConnectionTab.png)